Incoming Students

 Check with the College Board to see if they have been sent.
 If the College Board says they’ve sent your scores, then check with the Office of the University Registrar (registrar@duke.edu, 919-684-2813) to see if they’ve been received, but wait until after the first week of July to give the Registrar's office time to process them.

-I had my AP scores listed on my DUke application, so the Duke Admissions Office should have them.
+I had my AP scores listed on my Duke application, so the Duke Admissions Office should have them.
 Is this sufficient?

 No. All AP scores must be sent from the College Board directly to the Registrar’s office.